jacebrowning/minilog/docs/api.md

 # Logging

-The package intends to be a drop-in replacement for `logging.Logger` objects.
+This package intends to be a drop-in replacement for `logging.Logger` objects.
 It supports standard the logging API:

 ```python
 log.debug(message, *args)